richardcsuwandi/richardcsuwandi.github.io/_pages/research.md

 permalink: /research/
 title: Research
 description: >-
   My research develops **adaptive intelligence for sequential decision-making and optimization**: systems that model an unknown objective, choose the next query under a limited budget, and update their beliefs as new evidence arrives.
-Bayesian optimization is the main setting; the same loop covers surrogate learning, kernel design, and related sequential problems.
 Below, I highlight key contributions from my research, organized by topic.
 nav: true
 nav_order: 0
 ---